Akbarkhuja/uzbek_speech_to_text/README.md

 - **PostgreSQL:**
   - Go the [page](https://www.postgresql.org/download/), choose your Linux distribution and follow the instructions

-  - create a user the name "postgres" and with the password "postgres"
+  - start PostgreSQL:
     ``` console
     sudo su - postgres
     ```

-  - start PostgreSQL:
     ``` console
     psql
+    ```

+  - create a user the name "postgres" and with the password "postgres":
+    ``` console
+    alter user postgres with password 'postgres';
     ```

   - start the user: